sensu/sensu-summit-notes/plugins-pain-points.md

 - Distinct lack of Windows plugins
   - How can we empower the community to contribute more Windows plugins
   - Majority of the current contributors and maintainers are not regularly administrating Windows environments
   - Could use more documentation?
-More windows boilerplate? scaffolding?
+More windows boilerplate?
+Scaffolding?

 ## Contributing

 - Not immediately clear how to contribute new plugins.
   - Currently the process is buried in a `.github/PULL_REQUEST_TEMPLATE.md` file.
   - This could be helped with better documentation.
-  - matt pls halp
+  - @mbbroberg pls halp

 ## Best Practices